tachyons/gitlab-pages/docs/build.md

     - If dependencies from the internet are required, they will be pulled from the image created from **Dockerfile.build.ubi8**.

-The presence of these files will trigger the UBI image build, given that either:
+The presence of these files will trigger the UBI image build, given one of the following conditions is met:

 - The pipeline is running for a tag ending in `-ubi8`, or
+- The pipeline is running for a branch name ending in `-ubi8`, or
 - The pipeline is running with an environment variable matching `UBI_PIPELINE='true'`

 If one of these conditions is met, additional pipeline jobs and stages will appear and the UBI